mgfreshour/omnifocus-inbox-sort-with-ai/README.md

 If you're using Alfred Powerpack, you can even show task status or AppleScript-driven feedback inside Alfred.
 Want to do that?
 I can give you a version that:
 	•	Verifies OmniFocus is open
 	•	Displays a notification or Alfred dialog once triage is complete

-Just say the word!Awesome — here's how to level up your Alfred workflow to:
-	1.	✅ Check that OmniFocus is running
-	2.	🚀 Open your plugin
-	3.	🧾 Show a notification or Alfred dialog when done

-⸻

 🔧 Enhanced Alfred Workflow Script